 About Anne Margaret

 Anne Margaret Daniel teaches at the New School University in New York City and at Bard College in Annandale-on-Hudson.
 Born and raised in Richmond, Virginia, she has lived in Massachusetts, New Jersey, Washington, D.C., New York City, and Cambridge, London, and East Sussex, England.
 Her essays on literature and music have appeared for the past twenty years in books, critical editions, magazines, and journals from The New York Times to Hot Press to The Times Literary Supplement.
 Anne Margaret has degrees in American history and English literature from Harvard (A.B.), Georgetown (M.A.), and Princeton (Ph.D).
 She also has a J.D. from the University of Virginia School of Law.
 As a graduate student at Princeton in 1996, she gave the keynote lecture at the F. Scott Fitzgerald Centenary Conference held at his alma mater, and has published extensively on his writing, and on American Modernism, since.
-She writes regularly on music for No Depression.
+She writes regularly on music for the roots music magazine No Depression.

-Her edition of Olivia Shakespear’s forgotten fin-de-siècle novella Beauty's Hour: A Phantasy was published by Valancourt in 2015, and her edition of the last complete short stories of F. Scott Fitzgerald, I’d Die For You And Other Lost Stories, was published by Scribner / Simon & Schuster in 2017.
+Her edition of Olivia Shakespear’s forgotten fin-de-siècle novella Beauty's Hour: A Phantasy was published by Valancourt in 2015, and her bestselling edition of the last complete short stories of F. Scott Fitzgerald, I’d Die For You And Other Lost Stories, was published by Scribner / Simon & Schuster in 2017.
 As of 2019, it has been translated into 14 languages.
-In spring 2017, she taught the first course at a New York university in the combined arts and letters of Bob Dylan.
-She is currently at work on a novel set in the movie and music businesses in Los Angeles, and a book about Fitzgerald, and a novel.
+In spring 2017, Daniel taught the first course at a New York university in the combined arts and letters of Bob Dylan.
+She is currently at work on a novel set in the movie and music businesses in Los Angeles, and a book about Fitzgerald.

 Anne Margaret lives in the Catskills with her husband and two adorable dogs.